Discover the growing respect that pop music is earning in the academic world.…

 - How do you communicate important information to students?

 While Place describes the location, Physical Evidence in a voice studio context refers to the environment you create through interior design and equipment.
-For instance, is your studio stylish and high-tech, or comforting and homely?
+For instance, is your studio stylish and high-tech or comforting and homely?
 What tone do you set with your furnishings, wall decorations, colors, and room layout?
 If you have a waiting area, what is that like?
 Where does branding appear in a physical format at your studio?

 A future blog will suggest some promotional tactics for singing teachers to adopt, but for now, it is worth listing what you are already doing and whether you think it’s working.
-Try and base this assessment on solid evidence, using digital analytics or by asking your students how they first heard of your studio.
+Try to base this assessment on solid evidence, using digital analytics or asking your students how they first heard of your studio.
 Promotion may include, but is not limited to: